g-hegde/g-hegde.github.io/_posts/2019-06-16-sparkify-customer-churn.md

 <a name="feng"></a>
 ## Feature Engineering
+All feature engineering is performed with PySpark.
 From the columns selected for inclusion in the feature set, 'gender' and 'level' are fairly straightforward to encode into features on the basis of one-hot encoding (indexing in Spark).
 To convert 'registration' and 'ts' columns into intuitive features, these columns are first converted from Unix Timestamp to Datetime objects.
 Subsequently, the dataset is grouped by userId and the timestamp ('ts') corresponding to the most recent user action is converted to a Datetime object.
 The maximum time spent by a user on the platform is then computed as the difference in time between the last action and the registration.
 This difference is stored as 'timeSpentMax' column and it's distribution for churned versus non-churned users is shown below.

 ![timespentmax](/images/timespent_churn.png)